 Maybe you’ve already got an extensive winter wardrobe, or blankets around the house that you don’t need.

-You could round them up and either take them to a charity shop where proceeds go to help people sleeping rough; or you could take them round yourself if you’d rather.
+You could round them up and either take them to a charity shop where proceeds go to help people sleeping rough; or you could take them round yourself if you’d rather, and see if anyone would like them.
+Homeless charity St Mungo's also collects donations of items, and you can find out more here.

-She was inspired by an event earlier this year — Keep Bristol Warm’s “I Am Not Lost” event — when volunteers tied scarves to the city’s lampposts.
+She was inspired by a 2017 event — Keep Bristol Warm’s “I Am Not Lost” event — when volunteers tied scarves to the city’s lampposts.

 5. Buy a Hot Drink or Food